-Tomorrow, March 10, 2005, marks the 125th anniversary of the Salvation Army's foray into work in the United States.
-Given the Army's key historical role in relieving poverty and suffering, current litigation against the Army's New York post raises questions about the nature of 21st century American charity.
+Tomorrow – March 10, 2005 – marks the 125th anniversary of the Salvation Army's foray into work in the United States.
+Given the Army's key historical role in relieving poverty and suffering, current litigation against the Army's New York post raises questions about the nature of twenty-first century American charity.

 A recent Army press release reports that under the command of Captains Billy and Annalise Francis, today's New York Temple Corps is a thriving center of religious and social service and part of The Salvation Army's Great New York Division.

 Despite such accolades, the Army's significant business relationship with public agencies and their ability to do social service independent of religious foundation is the challenge of a current New York religious rights lawsuit.
-Brought by veteran Army social workers whose personal faith--or lack thereof--has been a non-issue for twenty -odd years, the complaint focuses on new Army policies requiring compatible religious beliefs among its employees.
+Brought by veteran Army social workers whose personal faith – or lack thereof – has been a non-issue for 20-odd years, the complaint focuses on new Army policies requiring compatible religious beliefs among its employees.

 Although the religious hiring rights issue is an important one, it will be ably addressed by conservative legal experts, accustomed to battling in the justice system on such counts.

 However, for the millions of Salvation Army “kettle contributors,” there is a more important debate.
 Has a stalwart American symbol of compassionate care for the poor become merely another social service vendor?
 Have the millions in public contracts so distorted the founding mission of “soup, soap, and salvation” that even the 84 percent flow through to services is more a statement about good management practices than a manifestation of passion to see peoples' lives changed?